 The participants in this feasibility trial were largely non-diabetic patients, so there is now a need to undertake a similar study in those with type 2 diabetes.
 Strategies for reducing drop-out need to be devised and methods to enhance weight maintenance beyond one year need to be tested.
 In the weight loss trial in elderly Danes with osteoarthritis (Christensen et al 2011, see page 4), at the end of the first year of maintenance patients were re-randomised to one of two active intervention programmes.
 The first allowed the daily use of one formula product to substitute for one meal to help achieve the daily reduction of dietary energy intake of about 400kcal/d needed after a 15kg weight loss, with tight monitoring of weight and a short-term use of an 800kcal/d liquid diet if weight rose by 2kg.
 The second provided an opportunity for a five week 800kcal/d liquid diet every four months.
-This three-year randomised controlled trial will determine whether or not weight maintenance is possible and which of these two interventions gives the best outcome.
-Publication of these results is expected in early 2017.
+This three-year randomised controlled trial determined that weight maintenance is possible and which of these two interventions gave the best outcome (see page 5).